Computational Guarantees for Restarted PDHG for LP based on "Limiting Error Ratios" and LP Sharpness: Introduction, Motivations, and Main Results

 where $K_J$ denotes the submatrix of $K$ formed by selecting the rows indexed by $J$.
 Even with this novel characterization, it is still a very difficult task to compute (or even just reliably estimate) $\calH(K)$ as it requires enumerating exponentially many submatrices \cite{pena2021new}.
 Thus neither of the bounds \eqref{intro:alpha_complexity} nor \eqref{intro:complexity} are amenable to testing the extent to which they might align with computational practice.

 To illustrate the importance of alignment between theory and practice, consider the following extremely simple LP instance with $m=1$ and $n=2$, for which computing $\calH(K)$ is doable: for $\gamma \in (0,\pi/2)$, which is illustrated in the left subfigure of Figure \ref{fig intro}.
-In the subfigure the feasible set is the blue line segment whose distance to $(0,0)$ is always $1$, the optimal solution is the red point $(x_1^\star,x_2^\star) = (0, 1/\cos(\gamma))$, and the direction of the objective vector $c = [\cos(\gamma),-\sin(\gamma)]$ is denoted by the red dashed arrow.
+In the subfigure the feasible set is the blue line segment.
+We note that for all $\gamma \in (0,\pi/2)$ the distance of the feasible set to $(0,0)$ is $1$.
+The optimal solution is the red point $(x_1^\star,x_2^\star) = (0, 1/\cos(\gamma))$, and the direction of the objective vector $c = [\cos(\gamma),-\sin(\gamma)]$ is denoted by the red dashed arrow.
 The right subfigure shows the values of the Hoffman constant $\calH(K)$ of the KKT system, the iteration bound \eqref{intro:complexity} based on \cite{applegate2023faster}, and the actual iteration count of rPDHG for \eqref{pro sample 2dim LP} for $\gamma \in (0,\pi/2)$.
 We see that as $\gamma \searrow 0$, \eqref{pro sample 2dim LP} becomes more ill-conditioned in terms of $\calH(K)$ and this is reflected in the iteration bound \eqref{intro:complexity}.
 However, this family of LP instances is very easy for rPDHG to solve for arbitrarily small values of $\gamma$.
 It would be better to have an iteration bound that is more aligned with actual computational practice.
 (The blue line in the right subfigure is a spoiler: it shows the bound that we develop in Theorem \ref{thm overall complexity} of this paper, which for this family of problems is well-aligned with actual iteration counts.)
 Details of this experiment are presented in Section \ref{subsec:five simple experiments}.